MicrosoftDocs/visualstudio-docs/docs/test/getting-started-with-unit-testing.md

    Starting in Visual Studio 2017 version 14.8, the .NET languages include built-in templates for NUnit and xUnit.
 For C++, you will need to select a test framework supported by the language.
 For Python, see [Set up unit testing in Python code](../python/unit-testing-python-in-visual-studio.md) to set up your test project.

    > [!TIP]
    > For C#, you can create unit test projects from code using a faster method.
 For more information, see [Create unit test projects and test methods](../test/unit-test-basics.md#create-unit-test-projects-and-test-methods).
+To use this method with .NET Core or .NET Standard, Visual Studio 2019 is required.

-   The following illustration shows an MSTest unit test, which is also supported for .NET.
+   The following illustration shows an MSTest unit test, which is supported in .NET.

    ::: moniker range=">=vs-2019"